zendesk/linksf/docs/SETUP.md

 The following accounts are optional:

-* [Mailgun](http://www.mailgun.com/): For capturing feedback entered in the feedback form as an email to your account.
 * [Google Analytics](http://www.google.com/analytics/): In addition to capturing useful things like user agent and traffic, we've added a couple custom events that help us keep track of how often a user connects to a service via external link (calling, visiting website, or getting directions).

 ### Command line tools